You know vitamins are good for you — and your skin — but how much do you actually know about vitamin E?

 How to Use Vitamin E On Your Face

-You can also use vitamin E oil on face as a moisturizer or makeup remover.
+You can also use vitamin E oil on your face as a moisturizer or makeup remover.
 Be sure to store it in a cool, dry place.
 Vitamin E can be purchased in bottles on its own or as capsules that can be broken open and applied to skin.

 To use as a makeup remover, just apply it to a cotton ball or soft cloth and swipe your makeup off.
 As a moisturizer, use it in a skin care routine along with the following products: